fodela/BackEnd_notes/deployment.md

 Elasticity - Your local computer/on-premise servers may not suffice the hardware requirements for running too many containers parallelly.

 The solution to auto-scaling problems #1 and #2 above is to use the Kubernetes.
 The solution to problem #3 above is to use elastic (unlimited) resources on the cloud.

+#### What is Kubernetes?

+Kubernetes is one of the most popular orchestration system for containers developed by Google and open sourced in 2014.
+It can automate many of the manual operations of deployment and scaling of a containerized application.
+A few of the benefits of using Kubernetes (k8s) are:

+The ease of scaling the container instances up or down to meet varying demands (horizontal scaling).
+It can balance loads, and perform health checks.
+It helps in setting-up inter-container communication (networking).
+Kubernetes was born out of the lessons learned in the Scaling containerized apps at Google.

+Benefits of using Kubernetes
+A few more benefits of using Kubernetes are:

+High availability architecture
+Auto-scaling
+Rich Ecosystem
+Service discovery
+Container health management
+Secrets and configuration management The downside of these features is the high complexity and learning curve of Kubernetes.